jnqpblc/metasploit-db_automate/README.md

 6> "msf> resource db_sqlmap" <~ loops over all web services in the msf database and runs sqlmap against them.

-7> "msf> resource db_skipfish" <~ loops over all web services in the msf database and runs skipfish against them.
+7> "msf> resource db_w3af" <~ loops over all web services in the msf database and runs w3af against them.

 8> "msf> resource db_auxiliary_scanners" <~ loops over all services in the msf database and runs ALL auxiliary scripts against them.